Make Your Descriptions of Setting Do Double or Triple Duty with Tracy Forgie Koppel

 Homework:

-1. Find at least one description in a book by an author you really like where the POV character’s attitude to the setting is helping to show the POV character’s emotion.
+1. Find at least one description in a book by an author you really like where the POV character’s attitude about the setting is helping to show the POV character’s emotion.
+What makes this description memorable?

 3. Read and comment on others’ posts.